-When I met Romeo twenty years ago, he was a bad ass high school kid with the most beautiful eyes (my weakness), a love for anything fast: cars, bikes, the list goes on, and he was funny…so funny.
+When I met Romeo in 1992, he was a bad ass high school kid with the most beautiful eyes (my weakness), a love for anything fast: cars, bikes, the list goes on, and he was funny…so funny.
 How we came to be a couple is debatable.
 He would say that I pursued him, but I know that he definitely was after me.
 Either way, we spent the next 19 crazy years together.

 Everyday with Romeo was an event.
 He was almost always happy and rarely serious.
 Having a serious conversation with him was a joke.
 He literally turned every matter into something humorous so that I would give in and drop the subject, no matter what it was.